 Math 116 - Chapter 1 Study Guide

-- Consider the graph of the function y=f(x) with the given domain and range.
-In each case
+- Consider the given function with the indicated domain and range.
+In each case identify

-identify the translation in English and give the domain and range of the translated
+the translation in English and give the domain and range of the translated function.
+Eight

 - Find the equation of the line that passes through the given point with the given slope.

 - Determine if the equation represents y as a function of x.
 Three parts.
 Look at problems